GoogleCloudPlatform/compute-image-tools/cli_tools_tests/e2e/README.md

    your own test project.
 This example uses the test pool, since the test suites assumes resources from that project will be present.
 4. `-test_suite_filter` and `-test_case_filter` are optional.
 These specify which tests to execute; if empty, all tests are executed.
 See [launcher.go](../../go/e2e_test_utils/launcher.go) for the filter's implementation.
+To find values for filtering, search for to `junitxml.NewTestSuite` and `junitxml.NewTestCase`.
+5. The example uses your test project.
+You may find that thet tests depend on resources that were manually created in the project `compute-image-test-pool-001`.
+If so, you'll need to re-create those resources in your test project.

 Beyond these flags, some test suites have further customization via a `-variables` flag.
 Search for `-variables` in the [prow configuration](../../test-infra/prow/config.yaml) to see what's currently used.